How might we Add/remove

 Belong

-If a participant feels excluded from the group pair up the participants to have them brainstorm in pairs instead of individually.
+If participants feel excluded from the group pair up the participants to have them brainstorm in pairs instead of individually.

 Overview